FarMcKon/cltool/README.md

 The initial try block is trying to use new distribute_setup rather than the older setuptools.
 I am not entirely sure of the diference, but I've seen several things on the internet suggesting it's the way to do things.

 ### Version can be tricky
-The version search assumes version is saved as __version__ (some older packages use VERSION) in the init file of the project.
+The version search assumes version is saved as `__version__` (some older packages use VERSION) in the init file of the project.
 It aslo assomes version is an outright variable, not built from some other value or object.
 Double check where and how version is used before using it.
 Some people import the project to get the version number, but I've encountered some weird bugs trying that.
 Although it's a hack, I suggest the file-search version of getting the module version.

 ###Use 'where' for package search readability
-For clarity, I always set 'where' in find_packages.
+For clarity, I always set `where` in find_packages.
 It makes clearer reading for people new to your project/system.

 ### scripts, the magic
-The setup value 'scripts' is where the magic is for *os specific tools*  That simple line does the work of grabbing those scripts, and adding them to the path on the installed system when the install happens.
+The setup value `scripts` is where the magic is for *os specific tools*  That simple line does the work of grabbing those scripts, and adding them to the path on the installed system when the install happens.
 Sadly, this is not very cross-platform.
 Your scripts need to be OS specific, and you can not load directly into endpoints in your program.
 So, for example, .exe wrappers are not created for windows.
 For cross platform magic, see the entry_points info below, which is better.

 ### entry_points, even moar magic!
-The setup value 'entry_points' is even more magical.
-Entry_points in general is used to give other packages info on where to connect to your module.
-The'console_scripts' value in entry_points is the most magic, and **as your module installs, the host OS will build what it needs to run that at the commandline*.
+The setup value `entry_points` is even more magical. `Entry_points` in general is used to give other packages info on where to connect to your module.
+The `console_scripts` value in `entry_points` is the most magic, and **as your module installs, the host OS will build what it needs to run that at the commandline**.
 Magic!!!1!!
 The entry is in the form of :

     entry_points = { 'console_scripts': ['cmdline_tool_name= package:function_to_run',] }